Jassu1998/gmx_ffconv/README.md

 If the installation contains a message about installing an UNKNOWN package, please update your pip version.

+If you are working on very large molecules, the default memory stack allocation can lead to a segfault error.
+This can easily be fixed by running
+ulimit -s unlimited in the same terminal before invoking gmx_ffconv.

 # *Example:*

 The files are provided in “Tutorial” in folder Example1